-- If you are coming to Musandam from Dubai holding a UAE tourist visa, and fall under G1** countries list, you can get a visa on arrival for 10 days which costs 5 OMR (50 AED).
-If you intend to stay for longer, then you should apply for a 26B visa online valid for 30 days which costs 20 OMR (200 AED).
+- If you are coming to Musandam from Dubai by road holding a UAE tourist visa, and fall under G1** countries list, you can get a visa on arrival for 10 days which costs 10 OMR (100 AED).
+If you intend to stay longer, then you should apply for a 26B visa online valid for 30 days which costs 20 OMR (200 AED).

-- Travellers who do not fall under the G1 countries list must either be a spouse or a child of the G1 countries national to be able to apply online for e-visa.
-Other they should obtain an Oman visit visa via the Oman embassy in their country of residence.
+- Travelers who do not fall under the G1 countries list must either be a spouse or a child of the G1 countries national to be able to apply online for an e-visa.
+Otherwise, they should obtain an Oman visit visa via the Oman embassy in their country of residence.
 Alternatively can use visa application services on ivisa.

 **G1 countries as per Royal Oman Police.
 Europe: Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Rep., Cyprus, Denmark, Estonia, Finland, France, Georgia, Germany, Great Britain, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Vatican, Ukraine.
 South America: Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Suriname, Uruguay, Venezuela.
 Other Countries and Regions: Australia, Brunei Dar al-Salam, Canada, French Guiana, Hong Kong, Indonesia, Japan, Lebanon, Macao, Special Administrative Region of China, Malaysia, New Zealand, Seychelles, Singapore, South Africa, South Korea, Thailand, Taiwan, United States, Islamic Republic of Iran, Russian Federation, People’s Republic of China, Republic of Kazakhstan